I Love You, I Love You Not

-I Love You, I Love You Not is a 1996 American romantic drama film directed by Billy Hopkins and written (also the play) by Wendy Kesselman.
+I Love You, I Love You Not is a 1996 American romantic drama film directed by Billy Hopkins and written by Wendy Kesselman, based on her 1982 play.
+The film is about the contrasted narratives of a teenaged Jewish girl in Nazi Germany and her granddaughter's first experience of love in contemporary New York City.

 Plot

-The film is told through the stories of two women: Nana, a grandmother, and Daisy, her granddaughter.
+The film is told through the stories of two women: Nana, a holocaust survivor, and Daisy, her granddaughter.
+The two have a strong bond as Daisy frequently stays with Nana when her parents leave town, and their shared bibliophilia.

-Daisy tells Nana of her strong and blossoming romance with a young man named Ethan and her problems at school because she is Jewish.
-Nana tells the story of her young life when she was sent to a ghetto and then a concentration camp.
+Daisy tells Nana of her blossoming romance with a young man named Ethan, and her problems fitting in at school due to her shyness and Jewish heritage.
+Nana tells the story of her young life in World War II, when she was sent to a ghetto and subsequently a concentration camp, where her two younger sisters were killed.

-The romantic love feelings she has for the boy are indeed strong and genuine, but the romantic love he has for her is questionable.

-Ethan lets his friends judge her from the outside, not for who she is on the inside.
-And when she turns out to not be like every other girl he breaks up with her.
+After Daisy tells Ethan about Nana's time in the camp, she begins to receive anti-Semitic harassment at school.
+Ethan's friends mock him for dating Daisy, and when she won't have sex with him, he loses interest and breaks up with her.

-Daisy is sad so she goes and sees Nana and takes her anger out on her.
-She then runs away and tries to kill herself by walking in front of a moving train but she does not as her nana is there for her.
+Devastated, Daisy goes to see Nana and takes her anger out on her, decrying her Jewishness and upsetting Nana.
+Embarrassed at the hurt she has caused, she runs away and tries to kill herself by walking in front of a moving train, but Nana pulls her away at the last moment.

-At the end, she tries to see him again but he looks at her for a long time and walks away with his friends.
-She stands there; heartbroken, sad and crying, realizing that maybe it was not meant to be and she walks away happy.
+Nana tells Daisy not to be afraid of life or love; Daisy asks to stay, but knows she must go, and they promise to see each other again soon.
+While walking her dog, Daisy sees Ethan and his friends, but after looking at each other for several moments, Ethan leaves to be with his friends.
+She stands there, heartbroken and crying, but soon moves on; the final shot is of Daisy walking to camera, smiling.